orbitmines/archive/projects/Open Problems - Quests.md

 C. The Ray Programming Language
 - I.
 	- Should you superpose concurrent accesses of a variable?
+	- Is a function's control-graph without an initial boundary: a starting point, a valid function?
+	-
 - II.
 - III.